A Survey on Multimodal Disinformation Detection: Modeling Techniques

-Due to the scarcity of labeled data, a few studies attempted to design \textit{semi-supervised} methods by leveraging an ample amount of unlabelled data. \cite{helmstetter2018weakly,gravanis2019behind} presented weak-supervision in fake news detection. \cite{guacho2018semi} presented a tensor-decomposition based semi-supervised method for fake content detection. \cite{dong2020two} developed a deep semi-supervised model via two-path learning (one path utilizes a limited labeled data, the other path explores the unlabelled data) for timely fake news detection. \cite{paka2021crosssean} presented Cross-SEAN, a cross-stitch based semi-supervised end-to-end neural attention model for COVID-19 fake news detection.
-They further extended it by combining exogenous and endogenous signals with a semi-supervised co-attention network for early detection of fake news \cite{bansal2021}.
+Due to the scarcity of labeled data, a few studies attempted to design \textit{semi-supervised} methods by leveraging an ample amount of unlabelled data. \citet{helmstetter2018weakly,gravanis2019behind} presented weak-supervision and \citet{guacho2018semi} presented a tensor-decomposition semi-supervised method for fake content detection. \citet{dong2020two} developed a deep semi-supervised model via two-path learning (one path uses a limited labeled data, the other path explores the unlabelled data) for timely fake news detection. \citet{paka2021crosssean} presented, Cross-SEAN, a cross-stitch semi-supervised end-to-end neural attention model for COVID-19 fake news detection.

-Within the \textit{supervised} learning setup, two other types of learning method have also been explored for disinformation detection such as {\em adversarial learning} and {\em autoencoder based}. \textit{Adversarial learning} models for fake news detection include EANN \cite{wang2018eann}, an event adversarial neural network to detect emerging and time-critical fake news, and SAME \cite{cui2019same}, a sentiment-aware multimodal embedding method which, along with multiple modalities, leverages the sentiment expressed by readers in their comments. \cite{qi2019exploiting} proposed MAVE, a multimodal \textit{variational autoencoder} that jointly encodes text and images and uses the intermediate representation for fake news detection.
+Within a \textit{supervised} learning setup, two other types of learning method have also been explored for disinformation detection such as {\em adversarial learning} and {\em autoencoder based}. \textit{Adversarial learning} models for fake news detection include EANN \cite{wang2018eann}, an event adversarial neural network to detect emerging and time-critical fake news, and SAME \cite{cui2019same}, a sentiment-aware multimodal embedding method which leverages multiple modalities with the sentiment expressed by readers in their comments.